efabless/openlane2/docs/source/getting_started/newcomers/index.md

    intended to operate in this manner, a timing exception should be defined such
    as:

-   * False paths: specifies paths that are not required to be analyzed.
+   - False paths: specifies paths that are not required to be analyzed.
-   * Multicycle paths: specifies the required number of clock cycles to propagate the data for certain paths rather than the default one clock cycle.
+   - Multicycle paths: specifies the required number of clock cycles to propagate the data for certain paths rather than the default one clock cycle.

-   In the `User Project Wrapper` `SDC`, it specifies that some ports require 2 clock cycles which relaxes the setup constraints on these ports and hence avoids over-optimizations.
+   In `Caravel User Project` `SDC` file, it specifies that some ports require 2 clock cycles which relaxes the setup constraints on these ports and hence avoids over-optimizations.